neumannjan/marketplace/docs/installation.md

 ### Run Database Migrations

-!> If you are using provided Docker configuration, the [database access caveat](#database-access-caveat) applies here!

 ```bash
 $ php artisan migrate
 ```

 ### Create an Admin User

-!> If you are using provided Docker configuration, the [database access caveat](#database-access-caveat) applies here!

 ```bash
 $ php artisan user:create <username> <email> <password> -a